-Enhancing Remote Maintenance using Visual Technology
+Supercharge Remote Maintenance with AR and Visual Technology

-Shifting to outcome-based models
+Shifting to outcome-based maintenance models

 The need to limit machine downtime, coupled with the changes caused by the current crisis, is resulting in a new operating model for many B2B field service organizations.
 Instead of following specific processes and protocols determined by SLAs and contracts, many companies are shifting to an outcome-based approach for their B2B customers, where the priority is keeping customer equipment up and running at all costs.